 Most importantly though- whatever happens, happens.
 Remember the whole point of having the party is to have some Christmas fun.
 So when 10 more people show up with 5 minutes left in the party, don't stress!
 Plan to have the party go for an hour later than what you put on the invite because it'll happen.
 Remember everything will work out in the end.
 Take pictures and enjoy the moment!
 And have a really good vacuum.

-And at the end of the night, surprise your family with these awesome gingerbread family pajamas.
+And at the end of the night, surprise your family with these gingerbread family pajamas.
 Snuggle up together and go through all the photos you took earlier.
 Then turn on one of your favorite Christmas movies and bask in another great family memory.